hharryyf/codeforcepractice/README.md

 235. Happy Tree Party (diff=2300, heavy-light decomposition) Almost HLD template problem, just be careful about the product overflow issue. https://vjudge.net/problem/CodeForces-593D

+236. Cactus (diff=2400, tarjan's algorithm and heavy-light decomposition/LCA)
+We could easily observe that for every simple cycle there are exactly 2 ways of getting from one point on the cycle to another point.
+Hence, the problem is simply asking how many simple cycles are on the path from u to v.
+We can firstly use tarjan's algorithm to extract all the biconnected components, and then for each query it is simply asking count the number of size > 1 components from u to v.
+It can be solved by LCA or heavy-light decomposition.